jbcodeforce/shift_left_utils/docs/blue_green_deploy.md

 # Blue/Green Deployment Testing

+The goals of the process presented in this note are to:

+1. Reduce the impact on continuously running Flink statements: do not redeploy them when not necessary
+1. Reduce the cost of dual environments, and running parallel logic
+1. Simplify the overall deployment of Flink statement changes, and authorize quicker deployment time
+1. Avoid redeploying stateful processing with big state to construct

+## Context

-In a classical blue-green deployment for ETL jobs, the CI/CD process updates everything and once the batch is done, the consumer of the data product, switches to new content.
+In a classical blue-green deployment for ETL jobs, the CI/CD process updates everything and once the batch is done, the consumer of the data products, switches to new content.

 The following figure illustrates this approach at a high level: